X Factor (Romanian TV series): Results

-Before the results are announced, the results show occasionally begins with a group performance from the remaining contestants.
-However, the song is pre-recorded and the contestants mime, due to problems with the number of microphones.
-The two acts polling the fewest votes are revealed.
-Both these acts perform again in a "final showdown", and the judges vote on which of the two to send home.
+Before the results were announced, the results show occasionally began with a group performance from the remaining contestants.
+However, the song was pre-recorded and the contestants mimed, due to problems with the number of microphones.
+The two acts polling the fewest votes were revealed.
+Both these acts performed again in a "final showdown", and the judges voted on which of the two to send home.
 They were able to pick new songs to perform in the "final showdown".
 "Double elimination" took place in some of the results show, where the bottom three acts were revealed and the act with the fewest votes was automatically eliminated, and the two with the next fewest votes performed in the "final showdown" as normal.

-Ties are possible as there are four judges voting on which of the two to send home.
-In the event of a tie the result goes to deadlock, and the act who came last in the public vote is sent home.
-The actual number of votes cast for each act is not revealed, nor even the order.
+Ties were possible as there were four judges voting on which of the two to send home.
+In the event of a tie the result went to deadlock, and the act who came last in the public vote was sent home.
+The actual number of votes cast for each act was not revealed, nor even the order.
 However, a twist occurred in season two where the rankings of the acts based on the public vote for the week were revealed after the eliminations on the show.
-Once the number of contestants has been reduced to four, the act which polled the fewest votes is automatically eliminated from the competition (the judges do not have a vote; their only role is to comment on the performances).
+Once the number of contestants had been reduced to four, the act which polled the fewest votes was automatically eliminated from the competition (the judges did not have a vote; their only role was to comment on the performances).

-In the final episode the three remaining acts sing two songs, including one performed with an invited music star.
-The viewers choose the winner by SMS voting or phoning.
-The winner will receive a price of €200,000.
+In the final episode the three remaining acts sang two songs, including one performed with an invited music star.
+The viewers chose the winner by SMS voting or phoning.
+The winner received a price of €200,000.